Long Island Birth Injury Lawyer

 - One study found that the odds of birth trauma were higher during cesarean (c-section) deliveries compared to vaginal deliveries, primarily due to higher odds of “other specified birth traumas.”
 Odds of brachial plexus, scalp injuries, and clavicle fractures, on the other hand, decreased with c-sections compared to vaginal births.

 At Rosenberg & Gluck, LLP, we don’t see you or your infant as statistics.
 We see you as real people with life-changing injuries because of someone else’s negligence.
-That being said, we also recognize the importance of looking at the data relating to birth injuries.
+That being said, our birth injury attorneys in Long Island, also recognize the importance of looking at the data relating to birth injuries.
 Facts and figures can help you learn that you’re not alone, and that birth-related medical malpractice may be more common than you think.

 Birth Injuries vs. Birth Defects